 Are There Any Risks With Mixing Cocaine And Gabapentin?

-Any time mind-altering drugs are abused, there are risks involved.
-Mixing cocaine and gabapentin can result in serious, and in some cases fatal, responses in the body.
+Any time people abuse mind-altering drugs, there are risks involved.
+Mixing cocaine and gabapentin can result in serious and, in some cases, fatal outcomes.

 Risk Of Addiction

 The biggest concern in mixing these substances is the potential for abuse.

 Cocaine is a widely abused substance, and gabapentin is gaining popularity as a drug of choice for abuse.
 Mixing these drugs to create a more intense high can quickly lead to an addiction.

 Extreme overdoses involving gabapentin and cocaine can result in life-threatening consequences, including death.